salyken/TransferLearning_HYPSO_PRISMA/README.md

-This repository is dedicated to the Master's thesis "Cross-Sensor Transfer Learning for Hyperspectral Image Classification Using HYPSO-1 and PRISMA".
+This repository is dedicated to the Master's thesis "Cross-Sensor Transfer Learning for Tree Species Classification Using PRISMA and
+HYPSO-1 Hyperspectral Imagery".

 The Faubai folder contains the notebooks regarding preprocessing, training and evaluation of the Faubai dataset (PRISMA).